DannyBoyNYC/petfinder-dev/README.md

 </>
 ```

+Now when we click the button, modal shows up, but we have no way to close it.

-- pass another prop to the modal called onRequestClose and we'll pass in a function that will call setNewPetOpen to false.
+Pass another prop to the modal called onRequestClose with a function that will call setNewPetOpen to false.

 ```js
 <Modal isOpen={isNewPetOpen} onRequestClose={() => setNewPetOpen(false)}>